-C. Late On-Line School Entries: Any attempt to enter a sport or activity on-line after the established deadlines will be denied.
-Schools that wish to enter after the deadline will be considered late.
-To be considered for late entry, the Principal/Official Representative must contact the IHSA administrative officer in charge of that sport or activity.
-The penalty for late entry shall be a payment of \$100.00 for that sport/activity by the school.
+- C. Late On-Line School Entries: Schools that wish to enter after September 11 will be considered late.
+To be considered for late entry, the Principal/Official Representative must email Ron McGraw (rmcgraw@ihsa.org) for approval.
+The penalty for late entry shall be a payment of \$100.00 for that sport/activity by the school. - D. Six Contest Verification (Team entries only): When completing the Regional/Sectional Online List of Participants, only schools entering a team must check the Six Contest Verification box to be eligible to compete for team honors.
+By checking the Six Contest Verification box in the Regional/Sectional Online List of Participants, schools are verifying that the school's boys or girls interscholastic Cross Country team has participated in six boys or girls interscholastic

-D. Six Contest Verification (Team entries only): When completing the Regional/Sectional Online List of Participants, only schools team entries must check the Six Contest Verification box to be eligible to compete for team honors.
-By checking the Six Contest Verification box in the Regional/Sectional Online List of Participants, schools are verifying that the school's boys or girls interscholastic Cross Country team has participated in six boys or girls interscholastic Cross Country meets during the current Boys and Girls Cross Country season and is thereby eligible to compete for team honors at the state meet series in accordance with IHSA By-law 3.054.
+Cross Country meets during the current Boys and Girls Cross Country season and is thereby eligible to compete for team honors at the state meet series in accordance with IHSA By-law 3.054